nattlip/testapphomey/README.md

-you have to install  the athom cli and fs modules in node make a node.js javascript project in vs add runcommandline.js in project folder. add your homey files and maps to project folder make runcommandline.js startup file of project
+you have to install  the athom cli and fs modules in node make a node.js javascript project in vs add runcommandline.js in project folder.

+check if cmd box of node is executed with the same code aas in runcommand, with me it is  "C:\Program Files\nodejs\nodevars.bat" because i am using nvm , a node version selector.

+add your homey files and maps to project folder make runcommandline.js startup file of project

 when you want to test a app on your homey just run project.

 runcommandline.js will :
 delete the app folder with files  it makes with: athom project create from former run.